Rehab for Drug Addiction Explained

 Medications used in addiction treatment & rehab

-A significant number of medications have been approved by UK authorities for the treatment of drug addiction, though understandably not every medication is relevant in every case of addiction.
+A significant number of medications have been approved by UK authorities for the treatment of drug addiction symptoms and co-existing disorders, though understandably not every medication is relevant in every case of addiction.

-It may be that your doctors feel the prescription of medication would be counterproductive or even dangerous.
-Some medications interact dangerously with others, or with certain substances of abuse, while some can cause problems for clients who suffer from health issues, such as dual diagnosis, that can complicate treatment.
+It is absolutely imperative that those suffering from addiction never attempt to self-medicate as some medications interact dangerously with others, or with certain substances of abuse, while some can cause problems for clients who suffer from health issues, such as dual diagnosis, that can complicate treatment.

 - Naltrexone (Vivitrol)